Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

-where $\lambda_M$ is called the \emph{real log canonical threshold} (RLCT) of model $\m M$ that determines the effective number of parameters, and $m_{\m M}$ is its multiplicity.
-Leveraging this general result, \cite{drton2017bayesian} proposed a model selection method by maximizing a singular Bayesian information criterion (sBIC), which is computed by solving a system of equations whose unique solution approximates the leading terms in $F(\mathcal{M})$.
-However, this approach requires knowledge of the real log canonical threshold (RLCT) and its multiplicity for all candidate models, the determination of which is a highly nontrivial problem even in the field of algebraic geometry within pure mathematics.
+where $\lambda_M$ is called the \emph{real log canonical threshold} (RLCT) of model $\m M$ that determines the effective number of parameters, and $\nu_{\m M}$ is its \emph{multiplicity}.
+Leveraging this general result, \cite{drton2017bayesian} proposed a model selection method by maximizing a singular Bayesian information criterion (sBIC), computed by solving a system of equations whose unique solution approximates the leading terms in $F(\m{M})$.
+However, this approach requires the ordering structure of RLCT and its multiplicity for all candidates, the determination of which is a highly nontrivial problem even in the field of algebraic geometry within pure mathematics.